rossgk2/masks2Contours/README.md

 <img src = "images/lassoSelector.PNG" width = 300>

+In the above, the user clicks and drags to lasso select points.
 Here's the full 3D output for some sample data.

 <img src = "images/output.PNG" width = 500>